Skip to main content

 2. Email [email protected] with the details and reproduction steps.

-We investigate every report, will keep you updated on remediation, and credit responsible disclosure if you’d like.
-Critical fixes ship within hours; non-critical within days.
+We investigate every report, keep you updated on remediation, and credit responsible disclosure if you’d like.
 For general support: [email protected].

 Security best practices